-Over the study period, the Interconnected Island option is largely a hydroelectric generation plan (824 MW from the Muskrat Falls Generating Station and the 900 MW Labrador-Island Link HVdc system, with the addition of 67010 - 50 MW CTs and one 170 MW CCCT (520 MW net) of thermal generation using combustion turbines for capacity reserve.
+Over the study period, the Interconnected Island option is largely a hydroelectric generation plan (824 MW from the Muskrat Falls Generating Station and the 900 MW Labrador-Island Link HVdc system, with the addition of 670 MW of thermal generation using combustion turbines for capacity reserve.
 Power from the Muskrat Falls Generating Station on the Lower Churchill River in Labrador is planned to be supplied to Newfoundland over the Labrador-Island Link HVdc system transmission line that would cross the Strait of Belle Isle.
-First power from the Muskrat Falls Generating Station is scheduled to be available in July 2017.
+First power from the Muskrat Falls Generating Station is scheduled to be available in October 2017.

-Similarly, the Isolated Island option is largely a thermal generation plan (1,890620 MW cumulativenet), with the addition of 77 MW of small hydroelectric-generating stations and 683225 MW cumulativenet of new wind power.
+Similarly, the Isolated Island option is largely a thermal generation plan (1,890 MW cumulative), with the addition of 77 MW of small hydroelectric-generating stations and 683 MW cumulative of wind power.
 The generation plan includes:

-- Installation of environmental emissions controls at Holyrood (electrostatic precipitators, scrubbers and NOx burners) as per the Newfoundland and Labrador Government's policy directives - Life extension projects at Holyrood which is replaced by three 170 MW combined-cycle combustion turbines in 2032, 2033 and 2036. - 23 times 25 MW, plus four times-27 MW of wind farm (683279 MW totalnet) - The 36 MW Island Pond Generating Station - The 23 MW Portland Creek Generating Station - The 18 MW Round Pond Generating Station - 1,890 MW total, composed of Nine 50 MW combustion turbines and (450 MW net) - one 170 MW combined-cycle combustion turbines.turbine (170 MW net)
+- Installation of environmental emissions controls at Holyrood (electrostatic precipitators, scrubbers and NOx burners) as per the Newfoundland and Labrador Government's policy directives - Life extension projects at Holyrood - 23 times 25 MW, plus four times 27 MW of wind farm (683 MW total) - The 36 MW Island Pond Generating Station - The 23 MW Portland Creek Generating Station - The 18 MW Round Pond Generating Station - 1,890 MW total, composed of 50 MW combustion turbines and 170 MW combinedcycle combustion turbines.

 This review of the two generation supply options includes a more in-depth examination of the transmission line designs, ac integration studies, and HVdc converter station plans, as this material has been recently prepared for Decision Gate 3.
-Detailed examinationMHI's focus for the Muskrat Falls Generating Station, the Strait of Belle Isle marine crossing, and thermal power plants was limited only includeto a detailed review of cost estimates and schedule details only as it relates to the project definition.
+Detailed examination for the Muskrat Falls Generating Station, the Strait of Belle Isle marine crossing, and thermal power plants only include cost estimates and schedule details only as it relates to the project definition.
 The technical comments contained in this report are offered for Nalcor's consideration based on review of the available material, meetings with Nalcor, and MHI's past experience on similar projects.
-Comments of a significant nature that could potentially lead to impacts on the result of the CPW analysis are highlighted-as such; the balance of the comments are for Nalcor to consider as part of the detail design process post-Decision Gate 3.
+Comments of a significant nature that could potentially lead to impacts on the result of the CPW analysis are highlighted as such; the balance of the comments are for Nalcor to consider as part of the detail design process post-Decision Gate 3.